Curriculum Vita, July 2018

-(over 80 total for AJAE, RAE, JARE, Quarterly Review of Business Economics and Statistics, Review of Ag. and Resource Economics, Ag-Finance Review, Agribusiness: An International Journal, Journal of Futures Markets, and two textbooks in finance)
+(over 100 total for AJAE, RAE, JARE, Quarterly Review of Business Economics and Statistics, Rev. of Ag. and Resource Economics, Ag-Finance Review, and two textbooks in finance)

 College of Agricultural, Consumer, and Environmental Sciences Team Award for Excellence - FAST Group, 2010.